 - Local Craft Shows

-- Local Family Owned Businesses
+- Local Family-Owned Businesses

 - Open House Studio

 Outlined above are the most common places to sell your artwork.
-If you think outside of the box, you will be surprised by how many ways you can start selling your paintings.
+If you think outside the box, you will be surprised by how many ways you can start selling your paintings.

 For example, you might want to become friends with a Real Estate Agent or a home decorator.
 The options are endless!

-How to Price Your Paintings
+How To Price Your Paintings